ImranVirani/OntarioCOVIDTracker/README.md

 # About

-Currently this app is not functioning as the governement has changed layout of page
+****Note: Currently this app is not functioning as the governement has changed layout of page

 A Python 3 application that sends an email and desktop notification(Currently Mac OS only) when the Ontario, Canada Covid-19 numbers are updated.